rexresearch

 the greater number of rods 28 in each obstructer 30 and/or the

-24, the resistance imposed by section 24 on gasses flowing
+section 24, the resistance imposed by section 24 on gasses

-therealong is generally greater than the resistance imposed on
+flowing therealong is generally greater than the resistance

-gasses flowing along second section 26.
-This results in a rapid
+imposed on gasses flowing along second section 26.
+This results

-build up of pressure as long as the burning front interacts with
+in a rapid build up of pressure as long as the burning front

-first section 24, reaching a peak suitable for detonation of the
+interacts with first section 24, reaching a peak suitable for

-initiating detonation of the remaining, unburnt, air-fuel mixture.
+the remaining, unburnt, air-fuel mixture.
+Thus, the burning

-Thus, the burning process undergoes a transition from the
+process undergoes a transition from the combustion phase,

-combustion phase, heretofore described, to a second phase of the
+heretofore described, to a second phase of the burning process,

-burning process, hereinafter referred to as the detonation phase,
+hereinafter referred to as the detonation phase, in which the

 As known in the art, detonation of the air-fuel mixture is

-suitable, threshold, pressure level.
-In a preferred embodiment of
+a suitable, threshold, pressure level.
+In a preferred embodiment

 substantially at the interface between portions 25 and 27 of